-The M- φ curve can be idealized with an elastic perfectly plastic response to estimate the plastic moment capacity of a member's cross section.
-The elastic portion of the idealized curve passes through the point marking the first reinforcing bar yield.
-The idealized plastic moment capacity is obtained by equating the areas between the actual and the idealized M- φ curves beyond the first reinforcing bar yield point as shown in Figure 1.
+The M- $\phi$ curve should be idealized with an elastic perfectly plastic response to estimate the plastic moment capacity of a member's cross section.
+The elastic portion of the idealized curve shall pass through the point marking the first reinforcing bar yield.
+The idealized plastic moment capacity shall be obtained by equating the areas between the actual and the idealized M- $\phi$ curves beyond the first reinforcing bar yield point as shown in Figure 1.